thacherT1D/webdevstuff/Deployment/Heroku_Deployment.desc.md

 **Heroku** is a cloud platform that lets you deploy, monitor, and scale HTTP servers.

+[Login](https://dashboard.heroku.com/apps) to your Heroku account.

 ## Why is Heroku important?

 Getting HTTP servers onto the Internet easily and being able to iterate on them quickly can make or break a product.
-Heroku focuses on providing an excellent developer experience around managing HTTP servers on a production environment.
+Heroku focuses on providing an excellent developer experience around managing servers on a production environment.
 That way, developers can focus on writing server-side applications without having to build and maintain the production environment themselves.

 ## How do you deploy a RESTful, database-driven HTTP server to Heroku?